StackTerminal.Health

 Soy Isoflavones

-May reduce menopausal hot flash frequency/severity with small average effect; evidence is mixed and response varies.
+May reduce menopausal hot flash frequency/severity with small average effect; evidence is mixed & response varies.

 womens-healthmenopauselongevitymetabolic-health